openyurtio/openyurt.io/docs/core-concepts/yurt-device-controller.md

 - In order to support various edge devices, the existing framework must develop special adapters for each category of devices;
 - When adapting Kubernetes to the edge computing environments, existing solutions either change the system architecture or modify core components (such as kubelet) significantly.

-At the same time, we saw a lot of great edge device management platforms emerging in the community，such as EdgeX Foundry。inspiring by the Unix philosophy, "Do one thing and do it well", we believe that Kubernetes should focus on managing computing resources while edge devices management can be done by adopting existing edge computing platforms.
+At the same time, we saw a lot of great edge device management platforms emerging in the community，such as EdgeX Foundry. inspiring by the Unix philosophy, "Do one thing and do it well", we believe that Kubernetes should focus on managing computing resources while edge devices management can be done by adopting existing edge computing platforms.

 A overall architecture about cloud-edge-device depicted below